EMFTeam/HIP-tools/README.md

 #### Copying ####

-All software within this repository uses, unless explicitly stated otherwise in the tools' source files, the permissive, open source MIT License (see file: LICENSE).
+All software within this repository uses, unless explicitly stated otherwise in the tools' source files, the [viral] open source GPLv2 License (see file: LICENSE).
+With the exception of installer/* which is jointly owned and copyright 2014 Meneth and zijistark, all other programs at the time of this writing are owned and copyright 2014 zijistark (Matthew D. Hall).

 #### Collaboration ####